nf-core/mag/docs/output.md

 </details>

-Typically, you would use `tiara_summary.tsv` as the primary file to see which bins or unbins have been classified to which domains at a glance, whereas the files in `Taxonomy/Tiara` provides classifications for each contig.
+Typically, you would use `tiara_summary.tsv` as the primary file to see which bins or unbins have been classified to which domains at a glance, whereas the files in `Taxonomy/Tiara` provide classifications for each contig.

 ### Bin sequencing depth